 It allows players to move between both a stationary console and a handheld, showing Nintendo were aiming to give players two different types of gaming experience.
 This is very different to the 'entertainment system' approach from Microsoft and Sony with the Xbox One or the PlayStation 4.

-The Nintendo Switch has now sold 34.74 million units overtaking the iconic N64 console.
+The Nintendo Switch has now sold over 35 million units overtaking the iconic N64 console.
 In short, it has proven very profitable for the premium handheld console suppliers.

 The biggest piece of information we have so far about a potential Nintendo Switch 2 console is based on hints towards new technology.